cehbrecht/woodpecker/README.md

 Woodpecker is a small, **code-driven catalog of dataset fixes** for climate data workflows (CDS/WPS, ESMValTool, etc.).
 Each fix has a **stable short code** (e.g. `CMIP6D01`) so external services (like an ESGF errata UI) can reference it directly.

+The design is inspired by Ruff: fast, rule-based checks with optional targeted auto-fixes.

 ## What This Demo Includes

 - `woodpecker.fixes.registry.FixRegistry`: in-memory registry (simple today, extensible tomorrow)